The latest update for Northern Monmouth Coast Road Trip Tips is written by Lindsay Podolak.

 Here are just a few ways to spend a fun afternoon sampling the different sites each town has to offer.

 You can’t have a bad meal in this town, especially when it comes to seafood.
-Off The Hook Restaurant is a local landmark with a patio that overlooks the skyline; another can’t-miss icon is Bahrs Landing.
+Off The Hook Restaurant is a local landmark with a patio that overlooks the skyline, where you can catch live music and daily bar specials Thursdays through Sundays.
+Another can’t-miss icon is Bahrs Landing.
 Up for something different?
 Head to Chilangos, a restaurant that offers Mexican fare and 260 types of tequila.
 Of course, if you’re going to walk up Twin Lights State Historic Site, do it before you hit the tequila.

 Mount Mitchill Scenic Overlook

 Take Ocean Boulevard to Bayview Ave, or head back onto Route 36 to get to this town, which offers a small main street with a friendly vibe.
 Pick up a cup of joe from 1st Cup Coffee then head over to treasure hunt at St. Agnes Thrift Shop, which is housed in a grand old Victorian home.
-Or enjoy a beer at Carton Brewing and if the timing is right, take in a performance during the monthly jazz series at the Strauss Mansion at Atlantic Highlands Historical Society.
+Or enjoy a beer at Carton Brewing and, if the timing is right, check out a craft fair or vintage baseball game at Strauss Mansion at Atlantic Highlands Historical Society.

 Side trip: Love to bike?
 You can also pick up the Henry Hudson Bike Trail in Atlantic Highlands, which runs all the way through Keyport.

 Located just off of Route 36 is a small strip mall with a great restaurant: Belford Bistro.
-Afterwards, pick up a treat from Suckers Candy Shop or kick back at the Belford Brewing Company.
-Make sure to browse the boutique Refinement, which features consigned designer pieces along with creative gifts.
+The bistro serves inventive dishes like its Day Boat Scallops & Pork Belly, or if you’re into pasta, try the Gnocchi & Angry Shrimp.
+Afterwards, pick up a treat from Strollo’s Lighthouse, a summertime institution serving soft ice-cream and Italian ice, or kick back at the Belford Brewing Company.
+Make sure to browse the boutique, Refinement, which features consigned designer pieces along with creative gifts.
+Make a stop at the Bayshore Waterfront Park in Port Monmouth, which borders Belford, home to a fishing pier, tidal creeks, miles of beaches and amazing views of New York City’s skyline.

 From adorable shops to an array of great restaurants to the picturesque promenade, there’s a lot to love in Keyport.
 The Place and Honey Hole Antiques have vintage finds galore — enough to take up your afternoon.
-If there’s time, pop into the Free Public Library of Keyport which is located in a quaint historic building…as is the incredible Old Glory Kitchen + Spirits.
-Housed in a former church, this restaurant offers up crowd-pleasing wings, sandwiches and other casual fare with a great beer and cocktail list.
+If there’s time, pop into the Free Public Library of Keyport which is located in a quaint historic building, as is the incredible Old Glory Kitchen + Spirits.
+Housed in a former church, this restaurant offers up casual fare with a great beer and cocktail list.